Tanz0rz/haxe-fmod/docs/guides/fmod-manager.md

 FmodManager.StopSnapshot(FmodSnapshots.Paused);
 ```

 `StartSnapshot(path)` applies a snapshot until `StopSnapshot(path)` removes it with its authored fade. `StopSnapshotImmediately(path)` cuts.
-A second `StartSnapshot` for a snapshot that is already applied does nothing. `IsSnapshotActive(path)` reports whether it is applied, and stays true through the fade out.
+A second `StartSnapshot` for a snapshot that is already applied does nothing.
+During the fade out it restarts the snapshot. `IsSnapshotActive(path)` reports whether it is applied, and stays true through the fade out.
 The generated `FmodSnapshots` class holds the paths as constants.

 A snapshot's intensity is authored in FMOD Studio and is not a parameter the API can set.
 To vary it at runtime, the sound designer automates the intensity on a parameter.
 The game then drives that parameter with `SetGlobalParameter`.